appsquickly/typhoon/README.md

 Well. . . it's not necessarily Spring, the well-known DI framework for Java, .NET and ActionScript. . .
 Just my personal take on what Dependency Injection should look like in Objective-C. I guess that I could've called it 'The Typhoon Framework'.
 Or Michael?
-I don't work at SpringSource (I did once).
-I'm not getting any financial benefit from this.
+I don't work at SpringSource (I did once) and I'm not getting any financial benefit from this.
 I'm doing it because I think it is the right thing to do.

 ### Your Dependency Injection Options